campanam/bait-development/README.md

 ### Michael G. Campana, 2015-2021

 This repository contains scripts and tools for development of various bait sets.
 See each project subfolder for details.
+Most bait sets were developed using [BaitsTools](https://github.com/campanam/BaitsTools).

 ## License
 The software is made available under the Smithsonian Institution [terms of use](https://www.si.edu/termsofuse).